ladislas/Bare-Arduino-Project/README.md

     -   tests in `test`
     -   binaries in `bin`
     -   etc.
--   **use** a newer version of `avr-gcc` such as `8.3.0`?
+-   **use** a newer version of `avr-gcc` such as `9.2.0`?
 -   **use** an awesome [`Makefile`](https://github.com/sudar/Arduino-Makefile) to compile and upload your code from the `cli`?

 If you answered **yes** to one of the above, this [Bare Arduino Project](https://github.com/ladislas/bare-arduino-project) is just what you're looking for! :)

 ## What you get

-Based on what we've learned on our [Moti project](http://github.com/weareleka/moti), this repo will allow you to:
+Based on what we've learned from our [Moti project](http://github.com/weareleka/moti), this repo will allow you to:

 -   move away from the Arduino IDE and use your favorite text editor such as Vim or SublimeText
 -   get up and running in less time
--   use `avr-gcc 8.3.0` to compile your code
+-   use the latest version of `avr-gcc 9.x.x` to compile your code
 -   use `C++17` for your standard coding
 -   use `make` to compile, `make upload` to upload, thanks to [Sudar](https://github.com/sudar/)'s incredible project [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile)
--   use our [Travis-CI](https://travis-ci.org) continuous integration configuration and adapt it to suit your needs

-To put it in a nuttshell, it allows you to **write Arduino code as you ever wanted !**
+To put it in a nutshell, it allows you to **write Arduino code the way you've always wanted!**

 ## How to install and use